curroblanco/spring-microservice-movie-sample/README.md

 - First of all, start the DB: docker-compose up -d db
 - Now start adminer in order to connect to the db: docker-compose up -d adminer
 - You will have to create all the Required DBs for the project.
 Right now only one is needed: CREATE DATABASE movies;
+- Perform a build for all Docker images: docker-compose build
 - Start Eureka Registry Service: docker-compose up -d eureka-server
 - Start Zuul API-Gateway: docker-compose up -d zuul-gateway
 - Start Movie Microservice: docker-compose up -d movies-microservice